 - Fort Sam Houston: Call for availability- (210) 221-1738

 - The best test preparation is the GT Improvement Course offered at Fort Hood & Fort Sam Houston.
 Course length varies in length from 3 weeks to 6 weeks.
-Call (512) 782-5515 and connect to guidance counselor for more information.
+For more information call (254) 287-4292/5553, and connect to guidance counselor for more information.

 - If the GT Improvement Course in not feasible, the next best option is the Online Academic Skills Course.
 OASC - Online Academic Skills Course for Military Success Free to the military, this course provides a customized online class based on a pre-test.
 The class focuses on strengthening & developing weak areas specific to the GT score.
 During the pilot program, Soldiers who committed to finishing the program raised their score by 13 points.

 - Prior to testing, it is highly recommended that Soldiers take the GT Predictor exam.
 This exam will give you an indication of how you will score on the AFCT.
-Since their is a limited number of times a Service Member may take the AFCT, the GT Predictor exam will provide a measure of success prior to testing.
 The GT Predictor Exam is offered at Fort Hood every Monday at 9:00 am & 1:00 pm.
 For more information, call (254) 287-4292/5553.